K.i.d.s.! The Ten Laws of Being a Toddler

 As you may or may not already know, I am a proud father of identical twin girls.
 And though they share many obvious external similarities, they are almost total opposite personalities.
 Isabella is a dare-devil, Alexis is cautious and calculating.
-And while Alex (for short) is more clingy and likes physical touch, Izzy is the lone wolf.
+And while Allie (for short) is more clingy and likes physical touch, Bella is the lone wolf (at the time of this publishing anyway.
+They are 3 years old in this picture).

 They have been known to actually switch (yes, switch) personalities.
 What I mean is, they seem to go through phases, in which one becomes the more outgoing while the other becomes more introverted.
 I'm no child psychologist, but this is what I've seen happen.
 There are however, some universal character traits about kids that is both timeless and undeniably true.